Lycos-Novation/PyEngine4-Docs/engine/components/collision_component.rst

 - game_object: Object which own this component (GameObject)
 - engine: Utility class to control the game (Engine)
 - solid: True if object is solid (boolean)
-- callback: Component and its function which will be call (string)
+- callback: Component and its function which will be call on collide (string)

 .. note:: callback use a specific format : "NameComponent - NameFunction".
     For example: "myScript - collide" is a valid callback.